Emrik-North/Legends_of_Valheim_Modpack/README.md

 * Added [Surtling Boat](https://www.nexusmods.com/valheim/mods/321), you can spend surtling cores to increase ship speed by up to 20% for 1 minute per core.
 Place them in the storage and press _Left Shift_ while steering.
 * Added [Show Buildings on Map](https://www.nexusmods.com/valheim/mods/1332) is an Aedenthorn mod.
 And everything Aedenthorn touches turns to gold, so just trust it.
 * Added [Sailing Skill](https://www.nexusmods.com/valheim/mods/922), which increases speed up to 30% and reduces damage up to 60% the higher your Captain's level is.
 I wager this might become _really relevant_ once certain rare ocean enemies are introduced...
-* [Patched](https://github.com/Emrik-North/Sailing_Skill_Fork) and recompiled Sailing Skill so to not conflict with Fight Club.
+* [Patched](https://github.com/Emrik-North/Sailing_Skill_Fork) the Sailing Skill mod so to not conflict with Fight Club.
+* [Patched](https://github.com/Emrik-North/Sailing_Skill_Fork) the Sailing Skill mod such that when the player controlling the boat is named "Baldur", the boat takes 30% less damage and goes 10% faster, on top of the skill multipliers.
 * Added [Beasts of Burden](https://www.nexusmods.com/valheim/mods/545), you can now ask your tamed animal to pull your cart for you.
 * Added [Cooking Station Tweaks](https://www.nexusmods.com/valheim/mods/895), lets you put up to 5 things on a single cooking station.
 * Added [AutoFeed](https://www.nexusmods.com/valheim/mods/985), you can put food in a container, and nearby animals will eat from it (only if it only contains food-items).